Updated a bit, so this is a re-post. Yay!

 Of course, PCs have to put in the work finding rare or expensive (or magical) items before they can make the roll to see if they can afford them.
 The DM has an option of saying that a character who fails the roll still buys the item, but is strapped for cash.
 Most of the time, when returning from an adventure, the characters will be flush with cash, and that’ll be the time they want to buy things anyway.
 So a mid-level character (level 9+) returning from an adventure will have just shy of a 50/50 chance of affording a legendary magic item, and better than 50/50 of affording a very rare magic item.
 The limitation there will be based on the setting, with this being plausible in Eberron and less likely in another setting, based on availability of magic items overall.

 I think that the payoff of using historical firearms, rather than a weapon like a longbow, is that it as a slower rate of fire and does a lot more damage.
 At least, that’s what I’d like to house-rule firearms to do.
 So as a house rule, I have black powder pistols require two rounds to reload, and black powder rifles require three, and their damage dice are doubled.
+In essence, they will function as powerful first-shot weapons, and I think that this fits their historical use pretty well.

 10th level spells exist, and as one would expect they are available through scrolls (which are of course artifacts) and for 19th level spellcasters.
 Such spells can be world-changing, but can only be cast once each by a given spellcaster.
+The heading is a link to my full post on 10th level spells.

 When a player selects a background, they should also flesh out the background with all of the NPCs who might be connected, including their immediate family, rivals, mentors and the like.
 As a rule of thumb, at least a couple of interesting NPCs who might get caught up in the story per background.
+I also linked my post about treating Backgrounds as 0-level classes, adding a bit of survive-ability to first-level characters.

 I like using alignment, but alignment as written in D&D includes a lot of nonsense and argument-fodder.
 So what I do is I replace “Good” with another descriptor that defines what “good” will mean in this setting.
 For example, in my Twilight of the Gods setting, good becomes “Generous.”
 I replace “Lawful” with an order-oriented, pro-social term from the setting that is morally neutral if possible.
 In Twilight of the Gods, that becomes “Civilized.”
 I replace “Chaotic” with a pro-freedom, or maybe individualistic, term; in Twilight of the Gods, that term is “Wild.”
 And then for “Evil” I do the same as I did for “Good” – choose a more specific or helpful term.
 In Twilight of the Gods, that term is “Treacherous.”
 So instead of Chaotic Evil, a character would be Wild and Treacherous.
 Instead of Lawful Good, a character would be Generous and Civilized.
 See?
 Better.
 Also, a result of this is that “evil” characters are much more viable.
 One can play a “Selfish” character in Twilight of the Gods more easily than an “Evil” character in a standard D&D setting.